CharlieIglesias/Excel-Retrieval-From-SQL-Server/README.md

    - Waits 10 seconds to ensure the workbook is ready.
    - Pulls the `TeamTaskData` table from SQL Server into the Excel table.
    - Waits another 10 seconds and then clears the **Running** status and logs the last read date.
-4. The Excel table is now ready for downstream productivity and utilisation calculations.
+4. The Excel table is then used for downstream productivity and utilisation calculations using Power Query, Pivot Tables and Data Model.

 ## Technologies / Tools
 - Excel VBA (Macros)